wtfutil/wtf/.github/ISSUE_TEMPLATE/Feature.md

 ---
 name: ⚡️ Request a Feature
-about: Tell us what it could do
+about: Tell us what it should do
 ---

 ## What should it do?